-Before you begin, create your own editable copy (clone) of the Intro-to-HCA-data-on-Terra workspace by following the instructions in the "How to clone a workspace" guide.
+Before you begin, create your own editable copy (clone) of the Intro-to-HCA-data-on-Terra workspace by following the instructions in Make your own project workspace.
 For this tutorial, you do not require an authorization domain.

 After cloning, take a few minutes to explore the workspace.